aatef14/cloud-app-1/studio/README.md

-# Atifs Binary container Cloud
+# Atif's Storage

-Welcome to Atifs Binary container Cloud, a smart file storage and sharing system built with Next.js, AWS S3, and DynamoDB.
+Welcome to Atif's Storage, a smart file storage and sharing system built with Next.js, AWS S3, and DynamoDB.
 This application provides a secure and scalable platform for users to manage their files in the cloud.

 ## ✨ Features